megacorvega/punch-list/README.md

 # 👊 Punch List

 A fast, keyboard-first checklist app for organizing and tracking nested tasks with Markdown-inspired shortcuts.
-Built for engineers, project managers, and obsessive note-takers.

 ## ✨ Features

 - ✅ Keyboard-driven task management
 - 🧱 Support for indentation, project headers, notes, and labels
 - 🎨 Custom highlight styles (In Progress, Follow Up, Hold, etc.)
-- 💾 Auto-saves to localStorage
+- 💾 Auto-saves to local browser storage
 - 📁 JSON import/export for backup and sharing
 - 🧭 Sidebar for list navigation
-- 📎 Optional floating key legend with shortcuts
+- 📎 floating key legend with shortcuts
 - 💻 Works offline, no login or backend required

 ## 🔤 Supported Syntax